 Unfortunately, many children must face devastating events during their childhood.
 Thankfully, these events don’t have to be as tragic and disheartening as they often seem.
-Our family experienced this firsthand when we lost our home in the 8th largest wildfire in California history.
-The Carr Fire destroyed almost 1100 homes in July 2018.
+Our family experienced this firsthand when we lost our home in the 13th largest wildfire in California history.
+The Carr Fire destroyed almost 1100 homes and burned 229,651 acres in July 2018.

 Although this tragedy was a difficult thing to experience, we were fortunate to be able to walk with our children through the experience.
 We have been asked many times how we parented through such an event.
 As I said in this article, we parented as consistently and as normally as the situation would allow, we parented with empathy, we allowed our children to be sad, and more than anything, we parented with hope and confidence that we could all form resilience from tragedy.